-The RANGER® 260MPX & 330MPX is IP23 rated for use in an outdoor environment.
+The Ranger is IP23 rated for use in an outdoor environment.
 It should not be subjected to falling water during use nor should any parts of it be submerged in water.
 Doing so may cause improper operation as well as pose a safety hazard.
 The best practice is to keep the machine in a dry, sheltered area.
-Use a protective cover when not in use.
-See ACCESSORIES AND OPTIONS on page C-1
+Use protective cover K3588-1 when not in use.